MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-illicit-consent-grants.md

 4. In the ClientDisplayName column (column C) look for apps that seem suspicious.
 Apps with misspelled names, super bland names, or hacker-sounding names should be reviewed carefully.

 ## Determine the scope of the attack
-After you have finished inventorying application access, review the Office 365 Audit logs to determine the full scope of the breach .
-Search on the affected users, the time frames that the illicit application(s) had access to your org, and the permissions the app had.
-You can Search the audit log in the [Office 365 Security and Compliance Center](https://support.office.com/en-us/article/Search-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c)
+After you have finished inventorying application access, review the Office 365 **audit log** to determine the full scope of the breach.
+Search on the affected users, the time frames that the illicit application had access to your organization, and the permissions the app had.
+You can search the **audit log** in the [Office 365 Security and Compliance Center](https://support.office.com/en-us/article/Search-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c).

 > [!IMPORTANT]
-> [Mailbox Auditing](https://support.office.com/en-us/article/Enable-mailbox-auditing-in-Office-365-aaca8987-5b62-458b-9882-c28476a66918) and [Activity Auditing for Admins and Users](https://support.office.com/en-us/article/turn-office-365-audit-log-search-on-or-off-e893b19a-660c-41f2-9074-d3631c95a014) must have been enabled prior to the attack for you to get this information.
+> [Mailbox auditing](https://support.office.com/en-us/article/Enable-mailbox-auditing-in-Office-365-aaca8987-5b62-458b-9882-c28476a66918) and [Activity auditing for admins and users](https://support.office.com/en-us/article/turn-office-365-audit-log-search-on-or-off-e893b19a-660c-41f2-9074-d3631c95a014) must have been enabled prior to the attack for you to get this information.

-## How to stop and remediate an Illicit Consent Grant  attack
+## How to stop and remediate an illicit consent grant  attack
 After you have identified an application with illicit permissions, you have several ways to remove that access.
 - You can revoke the application's permission in the Azure Active Directory Portal by:
     - Navigate to the affected user in the **Azure Active Directory User** blade.
     - Select **Applications**.
     - Select the illicit application.
-    - Clicking **Remove** in the drill down.
+    - Click **Remove** in the drill down.
 - You can revoke the OAuth consent grant with PowerShell by following the steps in [Remove-AzureADOAuth2PermissionGrant](https://docs.microsoft.com/en-us/powershell/module/azuread/Remove-AzureADOAuth2PermissionGrant?view=azureadps-2.0).
 - You can revoke the Service App Role Assignment with PowerShell by following the steps in [Remove-AzureADServiceAppRoleAssignment](https://docs.microsoft.com/en-us/powershell/module/azuread/Remove-AzureADServiceAppRoleAssignment?view=azureadps-2.0).
 - You can also disable sign-in for the affected account altogether, which will in turn disable app access to data in that account.
 This isn't ideal for the end user's productivity, of course, but if you are working to limit impact quickly, it can be a viable short-term remediation.